SpecterOps/JamfHound/README.md

 # JamfHound

 ## About
-JamfHound is a python3 project designed to collect and identify attack paths in Jamf Pro tenants based on existing object permissions.
+JamfHound is a Python 3 project designed to collect and identify attack paths in Jamf Pro tenants based on existing object permissions.
 When run the scripts create JSON object files that can be imported into BloodHound instances to populate custom nodes such as JAMF Pro accounts or computers and display edges between those nodes to reveal different methods of control or code execution available.
 JamfHound can perform collections against both cloud-hosted and on-site JAMF Pro instances using known credentials.
 Users are recommended to provision auditor accounts to perform collections which is a pre-defined role that will have the necessary permissions to read all resources to be collected.

 Example Graph Collection
 ![images/Graph.png](images/Graph.png)